 - Sprinkle with more fried onions to taste.

-If you can’t find plain, unsweetened soy yogurt in your area, pulse 1 cup (8 ounces) of silken tofu together with 1 1/2 tablespoons of fresh lemon juice in a food processor.
+If you don't have plain, unsweetened soy yogurt, pulse 1 cup (8 ounces) of silken tofu together with 1 1/2 tablespoons of fresh lemon juice in a food processor.